irush-cs/slurm-scripts/slurm-resource-monitor.md

 These can be set per user in `~/.slurm-resource-monitor`.

+### CPULoadMetric, GPULoadMetric

+The metric to use when measuring CPU and GPU load:
+* Sum: Sums up the load from all CPUs/GPUs.
+Default for CPU.
+* Count: Counts the discrete used CPUs/GPUs which are above InUseCPUPercent or InUseGPUPercent.
+* Both: Report both Count and Sum.
+Takes the high usage value for reporting check (usually "Count").
+Default for GPU.

 ### MinMonitoredPercent

 If the job is monitored less than this percent of the total runtime, no